maxwolf621/AZ/az-104/Test/pictures.md

 Box 2: `-ResourceGroupName RG1`.

-It’s one of parameters of New-AzResourceGroupDeployment to specify to which resource group you want to deploy resources.
+It's one of parameters of New-`AzResourceGroupDeployment` to specify to which resource group you want to deploy resources.

-You could use New-AzVm to create a VM, but it doesn’t use a template.
-You would need to provide all parameters in the command line.
+You could use `New-AzVm` to create a VM, but it doesn't use a template.
+- You would need to provide all parameters in the command line.

-## deploy a YAML file to AKS1
+## deploy a YAML file to AKS `kubectl apply -f`

 You deploy an Azure Kubernetes Service (AKS) cluster named AKS1.
 You need to deploy a YAML file to AKS1.

 Solution: From Azure Cloud Shell, you run az aks.

 ```bash
 kubectl apply -f <file_name>.yaml
 ```

-## Daily Backup for web app
+## :star: Daily Backup for App SERVICE into storage acc.

 You have an Azure App Service app named `WebApp1` that contains two folders named Folder1 and Folder2.